-The university lecturer will be a member of both the University department's and Kellogg College's communities.
-He or she will be part of a lively and intellectually stimulating research community which performs to the highest international levels in research and publications and will have access to the excellent research facilities which Oxford offers.
-He or she will have a role to play in the running of the College as a member and trustee of its Governing Body.
+The three appointees to the university lecturerships will be members of both the University department's and Kellogg College's communities.
+They will be part of a lively and intellectually stimulating research community which performs to the highest international levels in research and publications and will have access to the excellent research facilities which Oxford offers.
+They will have a role to play in the running of the College as members and trustees of its Governing Body.

-The main duties of the post are as follows:
+The main duties of the posts are as follows: